Our Curriculum

 Depth

-Our careful curriculum design and planning means that opportunities for repetition and practise for essential knowledge, skills and understanding occur in every subject.
-This ensures that children are able to revisit previous learning, which allows them to gradually develop a deeper understanding of skills and processes within subjects, at their own pace and in the best possible way for each individual child.
+Our carefully designed design and planning ensures that opportunities for repetition and practise for essential knowledge, skills and understanding occur in every subject.
+Children take part in mini quizzes and retrieval practice to strengthen memory.
+This means that children are able to revisit previous learning, which allows them to gradually develop a deeper understanding of skills and processes within subjects, at their own pace and in the best possible way for each individual child.

 The impact of our curriculum